Your Options if you Resign

 Remeber that tax will be deducted before your Fund Credit is paid to you, thereby significantly reducing its value.
 You may take part of your Fund Credit in cash and transfer the balance to a retirement annuity fund, in which case you will only pay tax on the cash withdrawal.

 You may also convert your current Fund death benefit, your disability benefit and your Group Life Assurance (GLA) to private membership.
 The attraction of doing this is that you won’t need to have a medical examination, but you will need to provide your latest HIV test results.
 The procedure is as if you were buying cover in your personal capacity.

-You are advised to call the Alexander Forbes Advice Centre on 0860 100 983 prior to leaving the company in order to obtain professional advice on the various options available to you.
+You are advised to contact the Alexander Forbes Advice Centre on 0860 100 444 or 011 324 3412, or email email@example.com.
+Contact them prior to leaving the company in order to obtain professional advice on the various options available to you.